 Reality: Shin Baek Cheol / Lee Hyo Jung, Markis Kido / Hendra Setiawan

 In fact, for this poll, because of the vast number of contenders involved, we limited the choices to merely the highest-ranked contenders in each discipline.
 As it happened, it was in the mixed and men’s doubles that were to be found the only exceptions to Chinese domination in Guangzhou and neither of these gold medallists had been on our list.
 Good on those 11% of you who voted for ‘Other’.

 Who will be the first double doubles gold medallist of 2011?
 (Jan-July 2010)

 Reality: Valeri Sorokina

-Once again, Sorokina was not on our radar.
+Once again, it was someone who was not on our radar – in this case Valeri Sorokina of Russia – who made the grade.
 In fact, unlike in some years, no one achieved a doubles double at the Superseries level.
 Sorokina’s two-title day came at the Russian Open Grand Prix, followed a few weeks later by both Lee Yong Dae and Ha Jung Eun at the U.S. Open Grand Prix Gold.
 Ko Sung Hyun (2nd in our poll) and Yoo Yeon Seong both pulled in two titles at the Grand Prix Gold level later in the year while Kunchala Voravichitchaikul added a doubles double at the Dutch Open Grand Prix.

 Badzine readers’ prediction were perhaps just a year early, though, for while Zhao Yunlei reached two finals at the Worlds in 2011 and left with one title, she returned to London a year later to become the first to win the ultimate doubles double: two golds in one Olympic Games.